-THEOREM 4.1.
-There exists a finitely axiomatizable class of rigid structures such that no $L^{\omega}{\infty,\omega} + C$ sentence defines a linear order in every structure of that class.
+Theorem 4.1 There exists a finitely axiomatizable class of rigid structures such that no $L^{\omega}{\infty,\omega}(C)$ sentence that defines a linear order in every structure of that class.

-PROOF.
-Consider the class K of odd 4-multipedes.
+Proof Consider the class K of odd 4-multipedes.
 By Lemmas 4.3 and 4.4, K is a finitely axiomatizable class of rigid structures.
-By Lemma 4.6, no $L{\infty,\omega}^k + C$ sentence φ defines a linear order in any k-meager 4-multipede.

-Finally, we check that, for every l, K contains an l-meager 4-multipede.
-By Theorem 3.1, there exists an odd l-meager 4-hypergraph H. Extend H to a 4multipede by attaching two feet to each vertex of H, choosing positive slaves in any way consistent with the definition of 2-multipedes, ordering the segments in an arbitrary way and finally adding representations of all sets of segments.
-The result is an l-meager 4-multipede. \dashv
+By Lemma 4.7, for every $L{\infty,\omega}^{\omega}(C)$ sentence φ , there exists l such that φ does not define a linear order in any l-meager 4-multipede.
+It remains to show that K contains an l-meager 4-multipede.
+By Theorem 3.1, there exists an odd l-meager 4-hypergraph H. Extend H to a 4-multipede by attaching two feet to each vertex of H, choosing positive slaves in any way consistent with the definition of 2-multipedes, ordering the segments in an arbitrary way and finally adding representations of subsets of segments.
+The result is an l-meager 4-multipede. \Box

 Call two structures k-equivalent if there is no $L^k{\infty,\omega}$ sentence which distinguishes between them.
-The notion is k-equivalence is explored in [1].
-We answer negatively a question of Scott Weinstein [5].
+We answer negatively a question of Scott Weinstein [W].

-THEOREM 4.2.
-There exist k and a structure M such that every structure k-equivalent to M is rigid but not every structure k-equivalent to M is isomorphic to M.
+Theorem 4.2 There exist k and a structure M such that every structure k-equivalent to M is rigid but not every structure k-equivalent to M is isomorphic to M.

-Theorem remains true even if $L{\infty,\omega}^k$ is replaced with $L{\infty,\omega}^k + C$ in the definition of k-equivalence.
+Theorem remains true even if $L^k{\infty,\omega}$ is replaced with $L^k{\infty,\omega}(C)$ in the definition of k-equivalence.

-PROOF.
-By Lemma 4.3, there exists k such that a first-order sentence φ with k variables axiomatizes the class of odd 4-multipedes.
-By Lemma 4.4, every model of φ is rigid.
-By Theorem 3.1, there exists a k-meager odd hypergraph, and therefore there exists a k-meager odd 4-multipede M. Every structure that is k-equivalent to M satisfies φ and therefore is rigid.
-By Lemma 4.5, there is a structure that is k-equivalent to M (even if counting quantifiers are allowed) but not isomorphic to M.
+Proof By Lemma 4.3, there exists k such that a first-order sentence with k variables axiomatizes the class of odd 4-multipedes.
+By Theorem 3.1, there exists a 2k-meager odd hypergraph, and therefore there exists a 2k-meager odd 4-multipede M. By the choice of k, every structure isomorphic to M is rigid.
+By Lemma 4.5, there a structure k-equivalent to M (even if counting quantifiers are allowed) but not isomorphic to M. \Box